xma711/notebook/programming/assembly/c_to_assembly/README.md

 E.g. gcc -S helloworld.c -o hello_world_asm.s

-Another exmaple (in linux 32bit) from generating assembly to compile the assembly code to link it and run it (segfault..)
+Another example (in Linux 32bit) from generating assembly to compile the assembly code to link it and run it (segfault..)

 Simple.c:
 ```